Pierson College: Student life

 Pierson's Fellowship, consisting of both faculty members and distinguished outside Associate Fellows, is one of the most active at Yale.
 The Fellows meet twice monthly during the academic year, generously support undergraduate activities in the college, including social events such as the annual Pierson Inferno at Halloween.
 Throughout its history, the group has consisted of a diverse and dignified range of members, from poet Robert Frost to actor George Takei (Sulu of Star Trek fame) to G. D. Mostow the mathematician of Mostow rigidity theorem fame and Calvin Hill, NFL Rookie of the Year and multiple Pro Bowl selectee.

-Pierson was home to one of the longest serving Yale residential college deans, Dean Christa Dove '76MPhil.
+Pierson was home to one of the longest serving Yale residential college deans, Dean Christa Dove '76 MPhil.
 Within the Residential College system at Yale, deanships normally last only a few years.
 Dove, however, was Dean of Pierson College for 22 years, from 1983 to 2005.